kianzohoury/auralflow/README.md

 $$\Huge \hat{S}_{k} = f^{-1}(\bar{Y}_{k})$$

-If the noise is indeed small, such that $\Huge ||\hat{S_{k}} - {S}_{k}|| < ϵ$ for some small $ϵ$, and our model has not been overfit to the training data, then we've objectively solved our task — the separated audio must sound good to our ears as well.
+If the noise is indeed small, such that $\Huge ||\hat{S_{k}} - {S}_{k}|| < ϵ$ for some small $\Huge ϵ$, and our model has not been overfit to the training data, then we've objectively solved our task — the separated audio must sound good to our ears as well.